 Website Setup for the Timid

-You know you need help setting up a simple, modern website for your business but you are overwhelmed by your lack of knowledge.
-Where, even, to start...?
+You know you need help setting up a simple, modern website for your business but you are overwhelmed: where, even, to start...?

 You've come to the right place!
-Using my proven Timid-Technophobe Handholding Package, I will gently guide you through this process, wherever you are at.
+Using my handholding method for the timid, I will gently guide you through this process – wherever you are at.

 My business is to make the process easy and pleasant for you even if you have zero technical knowledge or interest!

 When you work with me, this is what you will get:

 A great experience moving forward with your website